Entanglement-enabled symmetry-breaking orders: EESBOs with spontaneously broken continuous symmetries

-Consider a $d$-dimensional spin-$S$ system with $G_0=SO(3)\times\z^d$, where the $\z^d$ translation symmetric lattice has one site per unit cell, and a spin-$S$ moment lives on each site.
-Consider the case where $d>1$ and $G=\z_2\times\z^d$, \ie $SO(3)$ is broken to $\z_2$ while the translation is intact{\footnote{The Mermin-Wagner theorem forbid such a symmetry-breaking order for $d=1$.}}.
-It is easy to verify that the translation symmetry forces all local product states to be ultralocal.
-If $S\geqslant 1$, ultralocal product states can realize such a symmetry-breaking order without any obstruction~\cite{supp}.
-On the other hand, if $S=1/2$, all translation symmetric ultralocal product states have a remaining $U(1)$ on-site symmetry, so $SO(3)$ can never be broken down to $\z_2$.
-We therefore see that for $S=1/2$, the $G_0\rightarrow G$ symmetry-breaking order must be entanglement-enabled.
-Note that there is no LSM constraint associated with the $G$ symmetry.
-A representative wavefunction of this EESBO can be taken as a stack of spin-$1/2$ chains (see Fig.~\ref{fig: stacks}), where each chain is described by a matrix-product state $|\psi\ra = \sum_{\{s_j\}} \tr(A^{[s_1]}\dots A^{[s_{L}]})|s_1 \dots s_{L}\ra$ with matrices \beq A^{[s_z=\frac{1}{2}]}=\left( \right), A^{[s_z=-\frac{1}{2}]}=\left( \right) \eeq Each chain has a translation symmetry along itself, and different chains are arranged so that the entire system has $\z^d$ translation symmetry.
-In SM \cite{supp}, we show that for generic nonzero real-valued $a, b$ and $c$, the remaining symmetry of this system is indeed $G$, and the system can be viewed as a $G$-SPT beyond the conventional group-cohomology-based classification in Refs.~\cite{Cheng2015, Jiang2016, Thorngren2016} and in some sense even beyond the more refined classification in Refs. \cite{Else2019, Jiang2019}, which is possible because the $\z_2$ symmetry acts on the states at each site as a $\z_4$ symmetry.
+A representative wavefunction of this EESBO can be taken as a stack of spin-$1/2$ chains (see Fig.~\ref{fig: stacks}), where each chain is described by a matrix-product state

+with matrices \beq A^{[s_z=\frac{1}{2}]}=\left( \right),~~ A^{[s_z=-\frac{1}{2}]}=\left( \right) \eeq Each chain has a translation symmetry along itself, and different chains are arranged so that the entire system has the $\z^d$ translation symmetry.
+If $a=b=c=0$, this state is a product state (and therefore not an EESBO) with all spins pointing in the $z$-direction, and it has the aforementioned remaining unbroken $U(1)$ and translation symmetries.
+To make the wavefunction an EESBO with the unbroken $\z_2$ and translation symmetry, we consider nonzero $a$, $b$ and $c$.
+In Appendix~\ref{app: continuous EESBO}, we show that for generic nonzero real-valued $a, b$ and $c$, the remaining symmetry of this system is $G = \z_2 \times \z^d$ and that the state is short-range entangled.

+A remarkable aspect of this wavefunction is that it can be viewed as a $G$-SPT beyond the conventional group-cohomology-based classification in Refs.~\cite{Cheng2015, Jiang2016, Thorngren2016} and in some sense even beyond the more refined classification in Refs.~\cite{Else2019, Jiang2019}, which is possible because the $\z_2$ symmetry acts on states as a $\z_4$ group.
 Furthermore, in these symmetry-breaking orders, for all $S\geqslant 1/2$, there are generically two gapless Goldstone modes, where one of them has a linear dispersion and the other has a quadratic dispersion.
+We present these analyses in Appendix~\ref{app: continuous EESBO}.